Marketing and Social Media

-As an ethnographic researcher, I use a cultural lens to observe how creative older adults use technology and the arts to stay connected and engaged in their communities.
+As ethnographic researchers, we use a cultural lens to observe how creative older adults use arts and technology to stay connected and engaged in their communities.

 Ethnographic research is a qualitative method whereby researchers observe and/or interact with a study’s participants in their real-life environment.
 Ethnography was popularised by anthropology, but is used across a wide range of social sciences.

 Current Project – 2021-22 is funded by Canada Council for the Arts Digital Strategies Fund, Direct Message is a community arts project created by and for older adults in Ontario Canada.
 This team of artists, community members, researchers and designers are working to make the arts more accessible and interactive through digital technology.